Phase Transitions in Bandits with Switching Constraints: Introduction

-In our paper, when we say a policy is ``near-optimal'' or ``optimal up to logarithmic factors'', we mean that its regret bound is optimal in $T$ up to logarithmic factors of $T$, irrespective of whether the bound is optimal in $k$, since typically $k$ is much smaller than $T$ (e.g., $k=O(1)$).
-Still, our derived bounds are actually quite tight in $k$.
+which is a non-negative function of the policy $\pi$, the number of actions $K$, and the \emph{horizon} (i.e., number of rounds) $T$; occasionally, we will use the notation $R^\pi(K,T)$ to highlight its dependence on $K$.
+Furthermore, the \emph{optimal} (i.e., minimax) regret of \BwSC is defined as which is a non-negative function of the switching budget $S$, the number of actions $K$, and the horizon $T$; occasionally, we will use the notation $R_{S}^*(K,T)$ to highlight its dependence on $K$.
+Note that the optimal regret is an intrinsic quantity that can help us to characterize the statistical complexity of the \BwSC problem.

-\textbf{Remark. }There are two notions of regret in the stochastic bandit literature.
-The $R^\pi(T)$ regret that we consider is called \textit{distribution-free}, as it does not depend on $\cD$.
-On the other hand, one can also define the \textit{distribution-dependent} regret $R_{\cD}^\pi(T)=T\mu^*-\mathbb{E}_{\cD}^\pi\left[\sum_{t=1}^T \mu_{\pi_t}\right]$ that depends on $\cD$.
-This second notion of regret is only meaningful when $\mu_1,\dots,\mu_k$ are well-separated.
-Unlike the classical MAB problem where there are policies that simultaneously achieve near-optimal bounds under both regret notions, in the \texttt{BwSC} problem, due to the limited switching budget, finding a policy that simultaneously achieves near-optimal bounds under both regret notions is usually impossible.
-Thus in the main body of the paper, we focus on the distribution-free regret.
-However, in Appendix A, we extend our results to the distribution-dependent regret.
+\textbf{Remark.} There are two notions of regret in the stochastic bandit literature.
+The $R^\pi(T)$ regret that we consider is called the \emph{distribution-independent} (or \emph{worst-case}) regret, as it does not depend on $\cD$.
+On the other hand, one can also define the \textit{distribution-dependent} (or \emph{instance-dependent}) regret $R_{\cD}^\pi(T)=T\mu^*-\mathbb{E}_{\cD}^\pi\left[\sum_{t=1}^T \mu_{a_t}\right]$ that depends on $\cD$.
+Unlike the classical \MAB problem where there are policies that simultaneously achieve near-optimal bounds under both regret notions, in the \BwSC problem, due to the limited switching budget, finding a policy that simultaneously achieves near-optimal bounds under both regret notions is usually impossible.
+Thus in the main body of the paper, we focus on the distribution-independent regret.
+However, in Appendix \ref{app:dd}, we extend our results to the distribution-dependent regret.